faustic/fauces/doc/dev/virtual_system/vs_state.md

 ### Application of proposed design principles

-* Simplicity: short number of registers; indivisible registers; no flags or condition codes.
+* Simplicity: short number of registers; one size for every register; no flags or condition codes.
 * Flexibility: derivatives with a different register size are easy to design;
 register PM allowing for different pointer sizes with no change of design.